Funeral of army captain David Seath held in Dunfermline

 He suffered a suspected cardiac arrest while running the course and later died in hospital.

-He will be buried following a funeral in St Margaret's RC Memorial Church in Dunfermline.
+He was laid to rest following a funeral in St Margaret's RC Memorial Church in Dunfermline.

 Capt Seath was originally from Cowdenbeath in Fife.

 Maj Jim McCaffery, 7 (Sphinx) Commando Battery, which is based in Arbroath, told the service: "It is with great sadness that were are here today to say farewell to Captain David Seath.